 Strategy is an umbrella term that consists of several parts, one of which is tactics.
-Strategy determines the destination and tactics are the vehicle that gets you there.
-Measuring your progress towards your destination is far more important than measuring the efficiency of your vehicle.
+Strategy determines the destination, and tactics are the vehicle that gets you there.
+Measuring your progress toward your destination is far more important than measuring the efficiency of your vehicle.

 Your vehicle might move you quickly but take you nowhere.

 Align strategy and tactics in Cascade to hit your goals faster! 🎯

 Cascade is the world’s #1 strategy execution platform, remediating the chaos of running a business to help you move forward.
 Move from chaos to clarity and ensure that your strategy and tactics are moving in the same direction!

 With Cascade, you can: